NiborGnu/witch-hunt/README.md

 ### First Time Visitor Goals:
 * As a First Time visitor, I want to easily understand the main purpose of the site, so I can learn more about the content.
+* As a First Time visitor, I want to find out about famous witches.
 * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
+* As a First Time Visitor, I want to be able to go to social platforms directly from the site.
+* As a First Time Visitor, I want to be able to contact the site owner.

 ### Returning Visitor Goals
 * As a Returning Visitor, I want to be able to read more in-depth records about trials and first-hand writings.